contrapost/reversi_c/README.md

 log file.
 6. "ai_util.c" with realization of functions necessary for ai to find a best move.
 There are two different methods that were used: heuristic function and minimax algorithm.
-As default the ai uses minimax algorithm but it's also possible two change default settings by following instructions in the "ai_util.c".
+As default the ai uses minimax algorithm with depth first search (default depth is 3 but can be increased for more accuracy of move choosing and increasing game difficulty) but it's also  possible two change default settings by following instructions in the "ai_util.c".
 Minimax function returns a Result struct that contains move and scores for this move (implementation of the struct can be found in "ai_util.h"